marco402/plugin-Rtl433-for-SdrSharp/README.md

     Vous pouvez visualiser des dump fenêtres sur https://marco40github.wixsite.com/website/plugin-sdrsharp-pour-rtl-433

 ## New Version
+Version 1.5.4.1 9 January 2022
+     -Fix listMessage window on receiving message of different length.
+Added 10 columns instead of 2 if -MLevel.
+     -To see to add columns being received.
+Version 1.5.4.0 6 January 2022
+     -Add directory dll 1.5.4.0 specific for SDRSharp 1777 or 1784.
 Version 1.5.4.0 5 January 2022
      -Update of version RTL_433(V21.12 of December 29,2021,the previous one was dated March 1,2021).
            -Added 27 devices(default/default+disabled/all)(150/174/180)-->(177/202/208).